 The work in the dissecting room involves much practical study of comparative anatomy, and is therefore of direct use to animal painters as well as to painters of the human figure.

 LECTURES ON ARTISTIC ANATOMY.

-Prof. W. W. Keen will begin his course of lectures on Artistic Anatomy, free to all Academy students, in November.
+Prof. W. W. Keen will begin his course of lectures on Artistic Anatomy, free to all Academy students, on the 13th of October.

 Season tickets for these lectures, for persons not Academy students, Five Dollars.